Moscow, Idaho: History

-Indigenous people who inhabited what is now Moscow, Idaho include the Nez Perce, Palouse, and the Coeur d'Alene people (Schitsu’umsh).

-Community

 Miners and farmers began arriving in the northern Idaho area after the Civil War.
 The first permanent settlers came to the Moscow area in 1871.
-The abundance of camas bulbs, a favorite fodder of pigs brought by the farmers, led to naming the vicinity "Hog Heaven."
-When the first US post office opened in 1872, the town was called "Paradise Valley," but the name changed to "Moscow" in 1875.
+The abundance of camas bulbs, a favorite fodder of pigs brought by the farmers, led to naming the vicinity "Hog Heaven".
+When the first US post office opened in 1872, the town was called "Paradise Valley", but the name changed to "Moscow" in 1875.
 The name Paradise persists in the main waterway through town, Paradise Creek, which originates at the west end of the Palouse Range, flows south to the Troy Highway, and west to Pullman where it enters the South Fork of the Palouse River.

 Historians have disputed the precise origin of the name Moscow.
 There is no conclusive proof that it is connected to the Russian capital, though various accounts suggest it purposely evoked the Russian city or was named by Russian immigrants.
 Another account claims that the name derives from a Native American tribe named "Masco".
 Early settlers reported that five local men met to choose a proper name for the town, but could not agree.
 The postmaster, Samuel Neff, then completed the official papers for the town and chose Moscow for the name.
 Neff was born in Moscow, Pennsylvania.

 By 1875, the town had a business district that was a center of commerce for the region.
 By 1890, the Oregon Railroad and Navigation Company's rail line (later the Union Pacific) and the Northern Pacific railroad line helped boost the town's population to 2,000.

 The capital of the Idaho Territory was relocated from Lewiston to Boise in December 1864.
 In the late 1880s, statehood for the Washington Territory was nearing.
 Because its commercial and transportation interests looked west, rather than south, the citizens of the Idaho Panhandle passionately lobbied for their region to join Washington, or to form an entirely separate state, rather than remain connected with the less accessible southern Idaho.
 To appease the residents of the north, the territorial legislature of Idaho in Boise placed the new land grant university in Moscow, which at the time was the largest city other than Boise in the state.
 The University of Idaho was chartered in January 1889, and first opened its doors to students in October 1892.

 In March 1890, Moscow's neighboring city, Pullman, became the home of Washington's land grant institution.
 The college that became Washington State University opened its doors in January 1892.
 Washington entered the union as the 42nd state in November 1889 and Idaho entered next, eight months later, in July 1890.